-Febles provides an opportune time to both summarize the principles articulated in it, as well as other significant Federal Court and Federal Court of Appeal (the “FCA“) cases involving Article 1F(b) of the 1951 Refugee Protection.
+Febles provides an opportune time to both summarize the principles articulated in it, as well as other significant Federal Court and Federal Court of Appeal cases involving Article 1F(b) of the 1951 Refugee Convention.

 F. The provisions of this Convention shall not apply to any person with respect to whom there are serious reasons for considering that: